 I grew my career in the advertising industry, working as a Planner for some of the most recognized brands: LeBron James, Panera, Staples, Adobe, and Luxxotica.

-In 2013 I packed up an SUV and drove across the country from Boston to LA to start my own consultancy where I built a client roster that included icons like Apple, Beats by Dre, The Viper Room, and Microsoft.
+In 2013 I packed up an SUV and drove across the country from Boston to LA to start my own consultancy where I built a client roster of icons like Apple, Beats by Dre, The Viper Room, and Microsoft.
 I worked on projects with some of the most influential agencies in the world including Media Arts Lab, BBH, Deutsch LA.
 Influenced by and active in the city’s creative community, I became a source for insights on millennials and youth culture, growing a loyal following for my trendspotting and curatorial work.

 Over the years I broadened my skill set to include a teaching certifications in both Visual Art (MA K-12) and Yoga (200hr Yoga Alliance certified).
 I have been also been working as an instructor for General Assembly since their inception.

 In May 2013 I was invited to give a TEDx talk on my work [called “Lessons in Digital Anthropology”] which you can view on the TED site here.
 It’s been amazing to see how much the world has changed since then, but some of the core insights still ring true.

 I’ve also been featured on a few different publications over the years: